First group of Community Action Network graduates, also know as 'The Originals'!

 The Poverty Reduction Coalition mobilizes an anti-poverty movement, driven by community needs and owned by community members.
 Every person has the right to live a life free of poverty, hunger and hardship.

-CAN's leadership training initiative will provide useful skills to participants and training in the advocacy work of the PRC as they increase involvement in anti-poverty advocacy.
-The training program targets residents of the Downtown Eastside neighbourhood.
+CAN's leadership and capacity-building initiative will provide useful skills to participants and training in the advocacy work of the PRC as they increase involvement in anti-poverty advocacy.

 To sign up for the CAN network right away, click here.